logzio/logz-docs/_source/logzio_collections/_log-sources/azure-blob.md

 ---

 Deploy this integration to forward logs from your Azure Blob Storage account to Logz.io using an automated deployment process.
 You have the option to either connect to an existing Blob storage account or create a new one.
+You can also [update the parameters for an existing integration](#update-params).

 ## Architecture overview